 Lindsey Burke is a native of Lexington, Kentucky, who serves as the Democratic State Representative for Kentucky’s 75th House District and holds the position of Caucus Chair for the House Democrats.

-Lindsey holds a Bachelor of Science in Social Work from Florida State University, a Master of Arts in Social Service Administration from University of Chicago, and a Juris Doctor from University of Cincinnati College of Law.
+After growing up in Lexington, Lindsey received a Bachelor of Science in Social Work from Florida State University, a Master of Arts in Social Service Administration from University of Chicago, and a Juris Doctor from University of Cincinnati College of Law.

-Beginning her professional path as a social worker, she pivoted into law, rounding out her training with legal negotiation and public interest work in law school — during which she was named the first Public Interest Honors Fellow at UC Law and earned the Public Service Award for the Class of 2012.
+Beginning her professional path as a social worker dedicated to helping families navigate community resources, she then pursued a career in law.
+As a student, Lindsey trained in public interest law and was named the first Public Interest Honors Fellow at UC Law and earned the Public Service Award for the Class of 2012.
 She was recently chosen by the graduates of University of Cincinnati College of Law to receive their 2025 Alumni Achievement Award.

 Since taking office on January 1, 2023, Lindsey has served on key committees including Judiciary, Health Services, Rules, Natural Resources & Energy, and Legislative Oversight & Investigations.